YoushuCheng/PRS-PGx-TL/README.md

 ### To use PRS-PGx-TL-M1, M2, M3, or M4
 #### Step 1: inner layer CV
 ```
-Rscript HBI.R [file for phenotype/DNA methylation] [Phenotype/CpG name] [file for genotype] [file for cell type proportions] [file for covariates] [path for outputs] \
+Rscript s1.R [file for PRS weights from disease GWAS] [file for phenotype and covariates] [file for genotype] [file for SNP information] [initial values] [number of total snps with non-zero effects] [path for outputs]
-distance=500000
 ```
-- **Phenotype/CpG name:** The CpG to be tested should be specified, for example, `cg08730728`.
-- **file for genotype:** Genotype file in VCF format.
-The individual IDs in the VCF file should match with other files.
-- **file for cell type proportions:** The first column is `IID`, each of the remaining columns represents one cell type.
+- **file for PRS weights from disease GWAS:** The following columns are required: chr, SNP, BP, Eff, Ref, Beta, which represent chromosome, SNP, base pair position, effect allele, reference allele, and beta coefficient, respectively.
 Column names are needed.
+- **file for phenotype and covariates:** The following columns are required: ID, Y, covariates (including Tr), prs_g, prs_gt, which represent the ID for each individual, the drug response phenotype to be predicted, other covariates (must have the treatment variable `Tr`, the PRS calculated from the weights from disease GWAS, the product of PRS and treatment `prs_g*Tr`.
+Column names are needed.
+- **file for genotype:** The genotype matrix of individual x SNP.
+Row names are ID and column names are SNP.
+- **file for SNP information:** Allele info for the SNPs in genotype file.
+The following columns are required: SNP, Ref.
+Column names are needed.
+- **initial values:** `PRS` or `zero`, indicating the starting values of the predictive effects.
+- **number of total snps with non-zero effects:** The total number of SNPs in PRS weights file that have non-zero effects.
+- **path for outputs:** For example, `/Mypath/result`.

 #### Step 2: parameter tuning